The Red Ring of Death: How Microsoft Turned a $1.15 Billion Crisis into a Brand-Saving Victory

 Without Microsoft taking that financial hit, there probably wouldn't be an Xbox today.

 The replacement program continued until 2011, but Microsoft’s decisive action in 2007 saved the Xbox brand.
-Since then, Xbox has generated trillions in revenue and hundreds of billions in profit, showing that a painful setback can pay off when handled with integrity and accountability.
+The trillions in Xbox revenue since then didn't happen despite that $1.15 billion write-off.
+They happened because of it.